cugos/cugos.github.com/meetings/_posts/2022-11-16-cugos_monthly.md

 **[Karsten Vennemann](https://www.linkedin.com/in/karstenvennemann/)** will give an update on his experimental work on trying to produce better hillshades for cartography purposes [inspired by wanderingcartographer](https://wanderingcartographer.wordpress.com/tag/raster-chunk-processing/)

-Karsten will also show an easy way to get familiar with gdal/ogr commands and advantage of these awsome tools for batch processing of raster and vector data.
+Karsten will also show an easy way to get familiar with gdal/ogr commands and show how one can take advantage of these awsome tools for batch processing of raster and vector data.

 **We** can collect input from participants (e.g. on the white board) about any projects/topics people are working on, and possible challenges they are facing.
 A group discussion can help everyone to learn (new) workflows, approaches and tools others are using.